levon003/levon003.github.io/_posts/2025-03-27-ml-energy-use.md

  2. Sophia Chen. ["How much energy will AI really consume?
 The good, the bad and the unknown"](https://www.nature.com/articles/d41586-025-00616-z). _Nature_ News Feature.
 March 2025.
  3. Andy Masley. ["Using ChatGPT is not bad for the environment"](https://andymasley.substack.com/p/individual-ai-use-is-not-bad-for). _Substack_.
 January 2025.
  4. Hannah Ritchie. ["What's the carbon footprint of using ChatGPT?"](https://www.sustainabilitybynumbers.com/p/carbon-footprint-chatgpt). _Substack_.
 May 2025.
+ 5. James O'Donnell and Casey Crownhart. ["We did the math on AI’s energy footprint.
+Here’s the story you haven’t heard."](https://www.technologyreview.com/2025/05/20/1116327/ai-energy-usage-climate-footprint-big-tech/). _MIT Technology Review_.
+May 2025.